cover-me/qtplot/README.md

 While qtplot is convenient for measurements, it has limitations for the publication purpose.
 For example, qtplot can't produce figures with multiple sub-panels.
 The freedom of modifying the colorbar and ticks is low.
 A Jupyter Notebook with pieces of code stolen from qtplot would make customizing of figures easily.
 Here is an example ~~[qtplotter.ipynb](/qtplotter.ipynb)~~ [qtplotter examples](https://github.com/cover-me/qtplotter/blob/master/example.ipynb).

 ## Installation
-After installing, please delete old profiles by clicking Settings->Remove and restart the program again if you are using versions older than 2018.12.03.
+After installing, please delete old profiles by clicking Settings->Remove (or delete the folder C:\\Users\\username\\.qtplot) and restart the program again if you are using versions older than 2018.12.03.

 ### Run the excutable directly on Windows

 The 7z file can be found in the [realsese](https://github.com/cover-me/qtplot/releases).
 Download, upzip, and run qtplot.exe.
-On Windows 7 one may need to rename the root folder to "lib" otherwise the program may not be able to find the file tcl85 (see logs in C:\Users\username\.qtplot for more details if the program fails to load).
+On Windows 7 one may need delete numbers in the name of the parent folder (for example, rename "qt_plot.2020.09.21" to "qtplot") otherwise the program may fail to run (see logs in C:\\Users\\username\\.qtplot for more details if the program fails to run).

 ### Install qtplot with Anaconda Python
 Qtplot is compatible with both Python 2 and 3.
 Using the Anaconda Python distribution (https://www.continuum.io/downloads) is recommended to make installing packages like `numpy` and `scipy` easier.